 People with diabetic peripheral neuropathy may experience a reduction in their symptoms if they increase their level of physical activity.

-However, anyone with a serious health condition, such as diabetes, should speak to their doctor before starting a new exercise regimen.
+However, anyone with a serious health condition, such as diabetes, should speak with their doctor before starting a new exercise regimen.

 Eating a balanced diet can help people with diabetes manage nerve pain.
-By eating the right foods to help control blood sugar levels, people can prevent worsening damage and help reduce underlying inflammation.
+By eating foods that help control blood sugar levels, people can prevent worsening damage and help reduce underlying inflammation.

 Focus on healthful options that will help keep blood sugar levels steady.
 Beneficial foods include: